Corporate Governance

 Remuneration Committee 2

-Rate of attendance of outside directors at the Board of Directors meeting 98%
+Rate of attendance of outside directors at the Board of Directors meeting 95%

 Evaluating the Effectiveness of the Board of Directors

-The results were generally a positive evaluation of the composition, operation, management, supervision, and other functions of the Board of Directors.
+The results were generally a positive evaluation of the support system, composition, operation, management, supervision, and other functions of the Board of Directors.
 Subsequently, we have evaluated the Board of Directors to be effective overall.

 There were views expressed on the ongoing strengthening of monitoring function of management and a shift to making the meetings a forum for lively discussions on management issues of the Board of Directors.
 Opinions were also shared on issues concerning the further enhancement of the Board of Directors’ functions.